Located on Florida’s east coast, Port Canaveral is the closest cruise port to Orlando and its world-class theme parks and entertainment options.

 Ride Share Services

-Your other option is a ride share service such as Uber or Lyft.
-If you’re flying into Orlando, that will cost approximately $60-$80, one way (depending on traffic).
+Another option is a ride share service, such as Uber or Lyft.
+If you’re flying into Orlando, the ride to Port Canaveral will cost approximately $60-$80 one way (depending on traffic).

-However, if you are splitting the fare with others in your party, it sometimes works out cheaper and it’ll only be your party in the vehicle.
+However, if you are splitting the fare with others in your party, the per-person rate can be reasonable.
+Compare the price to that of a shuttle; it sometimes works out cheaper, plus it’ll only be your party in the vehicle.

 Port Canaveral is approximately a 45-minute car ride from Orlando International Airport (MCO).

-Keep an eye on airfare to Tampa (TPA) or Jacksonville (JAX); sometimes they can be significantly cheaper than Orlando (MCO) and are only about an hour’s drive further.
+Keep an eye on airfare to Tampa (TPA) and Jacksonville (JAX); sometimes flights to these airports can be significantly cheaper than ones to Orlando (MCO), and the airports are only about an hour’s drive farther.

-Additionally, at an hour away, the Sanford International Airport (SFB) often has excellent prices with discount carrier Allegiant Air.
+Additionally, at an hour away from Port Canaveral, the Sanford International Airport (SFB) often has excellent prices with discount carrier Allegiant Air.

-Tip: If you’re flying a low-cost carrier such as Allegiant, Spirit or Frontier, be sure to account for the baggage fees.
-The airfare can be as little as $19, but the baggage fee can tack on extra for both carry-on and checked luggage.
+Tip: If you’re flying a low-cost carrier such as Allegiant, Spirit, or Frontier, be sure to account for the baggage fees.
+The airfare can be as little as $19, but you’ll pay extra for both carry-on and checked luggage.

 Port Canaveral Parking Options

-For the most convenient parking option, the lots at the terminals are definitely the easiest to access, but come at a hefty $17 per day price tag.
+For the most convenient parking option, the lots at the terminals are definitely the easiest to access, but come with a hefty price tag of $17 per day.

-The cruise pier isn’t your only option.
-There are several companies, all within one to 10 miles from the port which offer secured lots and roundtrip transportation to the piers.
+The cruise pier lots aren’t your only option.
+There are several companies, all within one to 10 miles from the port, which offer secured lots and roundtrip transportation to the piers.

-These include Cruisetime Parking, 528 Parking, Park N Cruise, and Canaveral Cruise Parking.
-Each of these park-and-ride lots ranges in price from $5.95 per day to $8.50 per day, and sometimes have specials and discounts available.
+These include Cruisetime Parking, Go Port, Park N Cruise, and Canaveral Cruise Parking.
+Each of these park-and-ride lots ranges in price from $6.95 to $10.95 per day, and sometimes have specials and discounts available.